On the probability that convex hull of random points contains the origin: Introduction

 where ${\bf 1}$ is the $n$--dimensional vector of ones, and $A$ is an $n\times d$ random matrix with i.i.d rows.
-Computational complexity of the shadow simplex method for linear programs of this form were studied by Borgwardt \cite{B82,B87,B99} (see also \cite{DH18,HLZ22} for a detailed literature overview including more recent developments).
-Importantly, the row distributions in \cite{B82,B87,B99} are assumed to be rotationally invariant, which, in particular, implies that with probability one all entries of $A$ are non-zero and, more generally, non-integer.
-While much more powerful, the setting of smoothed linear programs introduced by Spielman and Teng \cite{ST04} has the same characteristics in regard to the matrix density and non-integrality.
-It is of significant interest to explore linear programming in the randomized setting allowing for some degree of sparsity (in particular, analysis of the simplex method under zero-preserving perturbations is listed in \cite{ST04} among future research directions).

-Consider a basic question: under what conditions on the distributions of the matrix rows and parameters $d,n$ the program \eqref{ljhrbojvhbljhb} is bounded w.h.p?
+Computational complexity of the shadow simplex method for linear programs of this form were studied by Borgwardt \cite{B82,B87,B99} (see also \cite{ST04,V09,DH18,HLZ22} for smoothed analysis of the shadow simplex method).
+Consider the following question: under what conditions on the distributions of the matrix rows and parameters $d,n$ the program \eqref{ljhrbojvhbljhb} is bounded w.h.p?
 In the setting of continuous distributions, \cite{Wendel} provides a complete answer: \begin{cor}[Corollary of the result of \cite{Wendel}, see Remark~\ref{aygveuwactuetuc} below] Let $n\geq d$, and let $A$ be an $n\times d$ random matrix with independent rows such that \begin{itemize} \item Every row is symmetrically distributed, and \item For any fixed hyperplane $H$ and $i\leq n$, the probability that $\row_i(A)$ belongs to $H$ is zero. \end{itemize} Then for any non-zero cost vector ${\mathfrak c}$,

-\end{cor} Note that, just as with the probability of absorbing the origin, transition from ``linear program \eqref{ljhrbojvhbljhb} is unbounded w.h.p'' to ``\eqref{ljhrbojvhbljhb} is bounded w.h.p'' occurs in the window $\frac{n}{d}=2\pm O(d^{-1/2})$.
-As a variation of our main result, we get a matching estimate for arbitrary symmetric distributions with i.i.d components: \begin{theorem} For any $K\geq1$ there is $c>0$ depending only on $K$ with the following property.
+\end{cor} As a variation of our main result, we get a matching estimate for arbitrary symmetric distributions with i.i.d components: \begin{theorem} For any $K\geq1$ there is $c>0$ depending only on $K$ with the following property.
 Let $n\geq d$, and let $A$ be an $n\times d$ random matrix with i.i.d symmetrically distributed entries of unit variance and subgaussian moment bounded above by $K$.
-Then for any non-zero cost vector $\mathfrak c$,
+Then for any non-random non-zero cost vector $\mathfrak c$,

 \end{theorem} \begin{Remark} Among standard examples of non-Gaussian distributions satisfying the assumptions of Theorems~\ref{main} and~\ref{mainLP} are Rademacher and Bernoulli--Gaussian.
 In particular, assume that the entries of $A$ are equidistributed with a Bernoulli--Gaussian variable of the form $b\,g$, where $b$ and $g$ are independent, $b\sim{\rm Bernoulli}(p)$, $g\sim N(0,1)$, and the parameter $p$ is a small positive constant.
 The corresponding optimization problem \eqref{ljhrbojvhbljhb} can be viewed as a simplest randomized model of a linear program with a diluted coefficient matrix. \end{Remark}